SusanSZ/INFO6205_202/README.md

   1).
 Choose some simple pictures such as chrome logo, firefox logo, pepsi logo or so forth as a target picture.

   2).
-Prepare the image.
-ATTENTION PLEASE!!!
+Prepare the image according to following directions:
      (a).
 Only `PNG` image is accepted.
      (b). make sure the `color model` is `32bit`.
      (c). name the png file as `test.png`.